nationalarchives/da-ayr-webapp/README.md

 Note 2: As part of our template, we refer to `aws_attach_policy.json` which defines the IAM Policy for the Lambda execution role so that it can access certain AWS resources such as SSM Parameter Store.

+Note 3: As part of our template, we refer to `apigateway_policy.json` which defines the IAM Policy for the APIGateway resource created, but we only define a template file, `apigateway_policy.json.template`, so that we do not commit any IPs to source control.
+Details on filling out the whitelist from an environment variable is detailed below.

 ### Zappa deployments

 Zappa packages the active virtual environment, in our case our poetry environment, into a zipfile package which will be pushed to run on AWS Lambda.